Z3NTL3/ProxyBeast/README.md

 - ### Installation

     There are two possible ways to install our software.
 To build from scratch, using ``Go`` tools.
 Or to install from a packaged installer.

+    > We have a CI/CD to automatically deploy changes made to Github packages.
+    > Additonal information can be found on the packages page.

     #### Precompiled installers and or executables